Vulnerability Scanning Best Practices: 6 Key Steps to Strengthen Security

 Step 2: Determining Vuln Scan Frequency

-• Assess criticality: The importance of each system to your business operations should dictate its scan frequency.
-Systems critical to your operations might need more frequent scans, such as weekly or monthly, to prevent potential disruptions.
+• Assess criticality: The importance of each system to business operations should guide how often it’s scanned.
+Mission-critical systems may need weekly or monthly scans to stay protected.

 Step 3: Asset Ownership and Responsibilities

-Assigning clear ownership to each asset within your organization is a key step in enhancing your vulnerability management process.
-Here's why asset ownership is important and how to implement it:
+Assigning clear ownership to each asset within your organization is a key step in strengthening your vulnerability management process.
+Without defined accountability, even the most well-executed scans can fall short.

-• Assign owners: Each asset, particularly critical ones, should have a designated owner.
-This person is responsible for its security and management, including compliance with all relevant security policies and procedures.
+• Assign owners: Every asset, especially those critical to business operations, should have a designated owner responsible for its ongoing security and upkeep.

 Step 4: Prioritizing Vulnerabilities

-• Assess exploitability: Consider whether a vulnerability is currently being exploited in the wild.
-Vulnerabilities that are actively exploited should be given higher priority for remediation.
+• Assess exploitability: Consider whether a vulnerability is actively being exploited in the wild.
+These should move to the top of your remediation queue.

 Step 5: Detailed Reporting for Vulnerability Scans

-• Clarity and accessibility: Design reports that are accessible to both your cybersecurity team and non-technical stakeholders.
-Employ straightforward language and incorporate visual aids such as graphs and tables to help illustrate the severity and distribution of vulnerabilities.
+• Prioritize clarity and accessibility: Reports should be understandable to both your cybersecurity team and non-technical stakeholders.
+Use straightforward language and visual aids—charts, graphs, or tables—to help illustrate key findings.

 Step 6: Establishing a Remediation Process